zold-io/blog.zold.io/_posts/2019/01/2019-01-15-taxes-explained.md

 Unless that option is specified, the `pay` command will always check whether the taxes are paid and will pay them if not.

+Of course, if the wallet balance is smaller than the tax debt, you can just abandon the wallet and never pay the debt.

 Why did we invent this tax paying mechanism instead of more traditional payment processing fees, like Bitcoin, Ethereum and many other cryptocurrencies have?
 Because Zold doesn't process transactions, as Blockchain does (in blocks), but